Fact sheet - NSW Public Sector Agencies and Notifiable Data Breaches

 When is a TFN data breach ‘notifiable’?

-The notification requirements under the NDB scheme will be triggered if the TFN data breach is ‘likely to result in serious harm’ to any individual.
+The notification requirements under the NDB scheme are triggered if the TFN data breach is ‘likely to result in serious harm’ to any individual.

 Responding to a TFN data breach